gkisan/bobica.io/README.md

 -->

-KM-C introduces BOBICA KMC-IIMMSS 4.0, comprehensive Industrial IoT Monitoring System Solutions focused on creating a stable and safe process flow for the industrial presses in real time featuring Overall Equipment Efficiency (OEE) Monitoring, Condition Monitoring, Smart Diagnostics, Power Monitoring and a Track & Trace log system.
+KM-C introduces BOBICA KMC-IIMSS 4.0, comprehensive Industrial IoT Monitoring System Solutions focused on creating a stable and safe process flow for the industrial presses in real time featuring Overall Equipment Efficiency (OEE) Monitoring, Condition Monitoring, Smart Diagnostics, Power Monitoring and a Track & Trace log system.

 There is no delay in receiving the information related to the breakdown event.
 Get the complete information anywhere and anytime.